Gary Anderson (designer)

 Gary Dean Anderson (born 1947) is an American graphic designer and architect.
-He is most well known as the designer of the recycling symbol, one of the most readily recognizable logos in the world.
+He is best known as the designer of the recycling symbol, one of the most readily recognizable logos in the world.

-Gary Anderson's contribution to modern graphic design has been compared to those of early pioneering modernist graphic designers such as Herbert Bayer.
+Anderson's contribution to modern graphic design has been compared to those of early pioneering modernist graphic designers such as Herbert Bayer.
 His design for a symbol to embody the concept of recycling has been compared to iconic trademarks such as those for Coca-Cola and Nike.
 It has been called one of America's "most important design icons," it is one of the most recognizable graphic symbols in the world and has helped to encourage global recycling.
 In some countries, such as the UK, the symbol carries such implicit meaning that it requires government permission to be used.
 Although the symbol is the most widely known of his accomplishments, Anderson has also made important contributions in the areas of urban planning and urban development.

 Family background

-Gary Anderson was born in Honolulu, Hawaii, into a family with roots in rural Germany, France and Scandinavia, and more recently in Nebraska and the agricultural US Midwest.
+Anderson was born in Honolulu, Hawaii, into a family with roots in rural Germany, France, Scandinavia, Nebraska, and the agricultural US Midwest.
 Midwestern forebears included members of the communal, utopian Icarian Movement as well as supporters of the populist progressive politics of William Jennings Bryan.

-Gary's father, Glen, left farming and became an electronics technician in the US Navy.
+Anderson's father, Glen, left farming and became an electronics technician in the US Navy.
 As a result of his career in the military, he was re-stationed frequently to various locations throughout the Pacific Rim, resulting in long absences from the family during Gary's early childhood and in the family's relocating several times.
 Possibly as a result of the stress accompanying these unsettled circumstances, Gary's mother Florence was hospitalized on several occasions suffering from bipolar disorder, periodically leaving Gary and his two sisters in the care of various relatives in Nebraska.

 In the late 1950s, the family ultimately settled in North Las Vegas, Nevada, where Glen had been stationed at Lake Mead Naval Base, engaged in work related to atomic research at the Nevada Test Site.
 In 1958, shortly after joining the electronics firm of EG&G, Glen died of complications possibly attributable to exposure to atomic radiation years before at the Bikini Atoll nuclear test site.